 As security came I tried to fend them off with a book, which happened to be Steve Harvey's "Act Like a Lady, Think Like a Man."
 I'm adopting its thesis, with one change - instead of acting like a lady and thinking like a man, I'm going to act and think like a man.
 Men are assertive, so from now on instead of asking for sex I'm going to beg, since begging is a more assertive form of asking.
 I'll stand on a corner with a sign saying "Free Handjobs" and when people ask if I'm giving free handjobs I'll say no, I'm soliciting them.

 Also, what are some good makeout songs?
-The only one I can think of is "Seventeen" by Winger, which I think is about having a crush on a girl who's seventeen, either in age or on a 17-point hotness scale.
+The only one I can think of is "Seventeen" by Winger.
+I think it's about having a crush on a girl who's seventeen, either in age or on a 17-point hotness scale.
 Probably the latter, since that's sexier.

 I hope my date is "seventeen."
 Although realistically, she'll probably be "thirteen" at best.
 My coworkers give me weird looks when I say that.
 Probably because my voice cracks when I talk about girls.

 Two questions about sex.
 I know girls have vaginas, but I've heard they also have "labias" and I don't want to confuse them.
-I sort of know what vaginas look like from college when I took Women's Studies and got medical school syndrome and thought my penis had turned into one so I image-searched "Vagina" in the computer lab but SafeSearch was on so I just got an MSPaint drawing that was either a vagina or the final boss of Quake, but I've never seen a labia.
+I sort of know what vaginas look like from college when I took Women's Studies and got medical school syndrome and thought my penis had turned into one.
+I image-searched "Vagina" in the computer lab but SafeSearch was on so I just got an MSPaint drawing that was either a vagina or the final boss of Quake.
+I've never seen a labia, though.
 Can you describe yours?
 Not in a sexy way, since that would be cybersex, but in a cold, technical way.
 If it's anything like my mental image - a wet, pink barnacle with fangs - it's not that sexy anyway.

 My other question is about sex being compared to chess.
 Guys at work do it and it always confuses me.
 What is the "king's gambit" or the "Sicilian defense?"
 If it's really graphic don't answer.